Would you like some time to yourself in the evening?

 Get out of your heads

 If your child is a worrier or scared of the dark, they will easily feel their thinking.
 Make sure you help your child get into their physical body and out of their head.
 Once you get on the worry train it’s quite hard to get off.
-My Get Your Worries Out workshop and doing a quick gratitude check is great for focusing on the good stuff.
+In my Smiley Sweet Dreams Bedtime Pack there is a really nice exercise where you invite your worries to tea and find out what they want.

 If your child is clingy or has separation anxiety